RamiAbudamous/EEC172_Final/markdown/index.md

 ## More Power Ups

 Given more time, we would have implemented more power-ups.
-Some particular power ups we planned on implementing are a speed boost that would temporarily increase the snake\'s speed, and a point multiplier that would add two segments to the snake when it eats food, instead of one.
+Some particular power ups we planned on implementing are a speed boost that would temporarily increase the snake's speed, and a point multiplier that would add two segments to the snake when it eats food, instead of one.

 ## More Game Modes